 Bija Mantra is part of many mantra compositions and hence they are like a battery of mantras.
 When chanted with concentration meditation and devotion, the Bija Mantra fulfills the wishes of the devotees and acts like a protective shield around them and protects them from all dangers and enemies.

-- Viparita Namaskar Tadasana (Reverse Prayer Mountain Pose, Penguin Pose, Back of the Body Prayer Mountain Pose, or Paschima Namaskara Tadasana): feet rotated out.
+- Viparita Namaskar Tadasana (Reverse Prayer Mountain, Penguin Pose, Back of the Body Prayer Mountain, or Paschima Namaskara Tadasana): feet rotated out.

 - Urdhva Hastasana (Upward Salute Pose or Volcano Pose): arms shoulder width apart